thedebtkiller/thedebtkiller/README.md

 me and who ever is partner
 have some type of communication

-the app 1 for the people that owes debts and need to pay them i would like to get pay $1 for every user that use the app to pay debt
+the app 1 for the people that owes debts and need to pay them i would like to get pay $1 per month for every user that use the app to pay debt
 2 for the companies that use the app  to collet their debts i want to get pay a 2.5% for them collecting their money  thru  the  debt KillerApp app  on every transaction wen a debtor pays money to them